 After the purge operation, the purge cam pushes up the head wiper, wiping off any ink remaining on the head nozzle surface as the head/carriage unit moves from right to left.

 (5) Air removing mechanism

-Another position of the purge cam shifts the slide cams, producing vertical motion of the air vent rods.
-Pushing up the air vent rods opens the shut-off valves inside the air vent unit of the head/carriage unit.
-Simultaneously adding negative pressure from the tube pump removes air trapped in the damper assemblies.
+Another position of the purge cam shifts the rods.
+Pushing up the air vent rods opens head/carriage unit.
+Simultaneously adding neg in the damper assemblies.